hyweljohnllewellyn/html-form-netflify-example/README.md

 After logging in to GitHub, Click on New next to Repository, give it a name and click Create repository

 Step 2 - Create basic HTML page
-Now I’ll create a file , which will be the html website page.
 Click add file, selecting Create new file, give it a name of index.html.
 This is important as this is a 1 page site, Netlify looks for index.html as default.
 I have a basic html page already coded.
 You can refer you this basic page as a starting point.
 The link to the GitHub repository with all the code is in the description.